 - Motivational in that it provides a reason for the work you do.

-Answering the following questions will help organize your vision into documented thoughts:
+Answering these questions will help organize an effective vision statement into documented thoughts:

 - What problem does my organization seek to solve?